Skip to content

 Spring often brings an uptick in pest activity, making it essential to stay ahead of potential infestations.
 Here's how to keep your greenhouse pest-free.

-• Inspect plants regularly: Make it a habit to check leaves, stems, and soil for early signs of trouble.
+• Inspect often: Make it a habit to check leaves, stems, and soil for early signs of trouble.
 Look for discoloration, holes, or sticky residues, which could indicate pest presence.
 Early detection allows you to address issues before they escalate.

 7. Organize Your Tools and Supplies